-You can backup your data to a laptop and take it home with you.
-As long as you remember to back up before you leave the office in the evening, you would have access to all your data.
-Another similar option is to use a hard drive of some sort to take home the data with you.
-This would primarily be an offsite backup strategy, but could also be adapted to allow you to use it at home.
-There are so many different options out there that we can not begin to list them all.
-There are external drives, internal removable drives, external cases, full size, medium, and small drives, USB, USB2, firewire, ethernet, etc. Your best option is probably a USB flash drive which is very small and convenient.
-If you have a lot of images, then you may need to used a small external hard drive that connects with USB2, firewire, or SATA.
-It will be fast, and it is easy to connect it to whichever computer you want.
+Options include external drives, internal removable drives, external cases, full size, medium, and small drives, USB, USB2, firewire, ethernet, etc. Your best option is probably a USB flash drive, which is very small and convenient.
+If you have a lot of images, then you may need to use a small external hard drive that connects with USB2, firewire, or SATA.
+It will be fast, and it is easy to connect it to any computer you want.

 See the Backup section for specific instructions on how to restore a backup to a remote computer.

-There is not a Web Version of Open Dental that will run in a browser.
+There is no Web Version of Open Dental that will run in a browser.

 Application Service Provider